AI Insights score and explanation

 There are two ways to access the AI Insights score explanation:

-- From the AI Summary: Click the AI Insights explainer link at the bottom of the AI Summary panel.
+- From the AI Summary: Click the AI Insights explanation link within the Next Steps in the AI Summary panel.

 - From the score breakdown: Beneath the AI Insights score in the transaction or alert view, click Explain.